xrettle/WFGY/ProblemMap/Twin_Atlas/faq.md

 >
 > Not just in release notes.
 >
-> The demo layer is the proof surface.
+> The demo layer is the public proof surface.

 </details>

 <details>
-<summary>❓ What is the killer demo trying to show?</summary>
+<summary>❓ What is the demo layer trying to show?</summary>

-> The killer demo is trying to show that Twin Atlas is not just a different writing style.
+> It is trying to show that Twin Atlas is not just a different writing style.
 >
-> It should show that Twin Atlas is better at:
+> A good demo should make visible:
 >
-> - route discipline
+> - better route discipline
-> - authorization discipline
+> - better authorization discipline
-> - repair discipline
+> - better repair discipline
 >
 > especially in realistic hard cases where a baseline naturally overcommits.

 </details>

 <details>
-<summary>❓ Why was the first case chosen as thin-evidence F5 vs F6?</summary>

-> Because it is realistic and highly legible.
+<summary>❓ Is the demo layer the same thing as the full evidence layer?</summary>

+> No.
 >
-> It creates a strong trap:
+> The demo layer is the public-facing visible proof surface.
 >
-> - dramatic wording tempts the system toward a stronger boundary-like read
-> - trace visibility is still incomplete
-> - the wrong-first-fix is expensive
+> The broader evidence layer also includes:
 >
-> That makes the contrast easy to understand.
+> - results summary
+> - governance stress suite
+> - methodology boundary
+> - raw runs
+>
+> So demos are one important part of evidence, but not the whole evidence stack.

 </details>